Danny Hoesen

-Daniel "Danny" Hoesen (born 15 January 1991) is a Dutch professional footballer who plays as a forward for Eredivisie club Emmen.
+Daniel "Danny" Hoesen (born 15 January 1991) is a Dutch former professional footballer who played as a forward.

 Club career

 Fortuna Sittard

 After short stints at local amateur clubs Hoesen enrolled in the Fortuna Sittard youth academy.
 He was promoted to the first team in the summer of 2008 and made his debut for Fortuna on 15 August 2008, appearing as a substitute in an away match against Go Ahead Eagles.

 Fulham

 In August 2008 at the age of 17, Hoesen signed for Fulham and went straight into the Development squad.

 On 30 April 2011, after his first loan spell with HJK, towards the end of the 2010–11 Premier League season, Hoesen was named on the bench in the league game against Sunderland, but he didn't make an appearance.

 On 23 May 2011, Fulham confirmed that Hoesen had signed a contract extension and will remain at Fulham until June 2012.
 The club also had the option to extend terms until the summer of 2013.